slesinger/georamos/docs/index.md

 # TODO
 - upload 1 usefull tool
+- bd00-bfff are free because sector 0 block 0-27 does not cover more.
+Move backend data area there and make sure initializes on bootstrap
 - backend for disk
 - backend for wic64
 - key shortcuts pro spousteni menu ***